Skills Shortage: Mixing Offshore Talent (Outsourcing) with Onshore Teams

 A global recruitment strategy: outsourcing

-Technology greatly simplifies the way we work, collaborate and communicate with colleagues and clients.
+Technology greatly simplifies the way we work, collaborate, and communicate with colleagues and clients.
 Due in part to this technology, organizations don’t need full-time employees to get the job done.
-Rather than hours, they need skills and capacity for critical thinking.
+Rather than hours, they need skills and the capacity for critical thinking.

 With global hiring, companies access bigger talent pools for the best candidates who already have the technical and soft skill sets needed.

 Much like our favorite apps and platforms do, outsourcing simplifies global hiring.